Your Library Card

 Junior Library Cards

 Children must have a parent's or guardian's signature on their application for the card.
-If the parent or guardian signs the application in front of library staff, the child's card will have the same borrowing limits as an adult card (see below).
-Patrons with Junior cards may not check out items from the Library of Things.
-If the responsible adult mails the signed card application in, or for some reason does not sign the application in front of library staff, the child will be issued a limited service card and only permitted to check out two items.
+If the parent or guardian signs the application in front of library staff, the child's card will have the borrowing limits of a Junior cards (see below).
+If the responsible adult does not sign the application in front of library staff, the child will be issued a Limited Service card and only permitted to check out two items.

 Borrowing Limits